What are custom collections In RTILA? #

 Let’s say that a website has a list of products for example the App Sumo all products page, and we have already chosen the right CSS selector for each page just like the shown example in this picture :

 you can see that we are missing some data in the red shapes, in this case, we are collecting each product data from a list of products and these products are displayed in div elements as you can see the green rectangular in the middle of the page.
 So what do we need to do in this case?

 Yes, you probably have thought about it.
-We need to tell RTILA to only focus on elements in these green rectangular and avoid anything else on the page since all of our needed data is displayed there.
+We need to tell RTILA to focus only on elements in these green rectangular and avoid anything else on the page since all of our needed data is displayed there.
 How do we do that?!

 Very simple!
-Just follow the upcoming steps on How to find & set the right custom collection?
+Just follow the upcoming steps on How to find & set the right custom collection.

 How To Find & Set the Right Custom Collection? #

 As we have already discussed, we now need to find the custom collection of the wanted element ( in this case the product Div element).